KidkArolis/jetpack/docs/06-workflow-and-deployment.md

 1. Develop with `jetpack`
 2. Build with `jetpack build`
-3. Deploy `dist/` to your static host
+3. Deploy `dist/` to your static host, or the directory configured as `build.outDir`

 ## Client + API in one project